Alert: Italy is currently on lockdown due to coronavirus until (at least) 13 April 2020. Read the latest updates on Coronavirus in Italy

-Here’s an update to yesterday’s post about Saving Money with Combined Tickets.
-In addition to some other combined ticket options on offer in the Eternal City, there’s also the Roma Pass.
-The €20*, 3-day pass entitles the holder to “free” entry to two museums, reduced rates to other museums, access to all public transport, discounts on entertainment and guided tours, and a kit that includes maps of the city and transportation routes as well as news about events.
+The 48-hour Roma Pass entitles the holder to “free” entry to one museum, while the 72-hour Roma Pass entitles the holder entry to two museums.
+Additionally, the Roma Pass offers reduced rates to other museums, access to all public transport, discounts on entertainment and guided tours, and a kit that includes maps of the city and transportation routes as well as news about events.